elte-nlp/elte-nlp-course/lecture_source/nlp_23-contrastive.md

 - Replace the batch-normalized contrastive objective with binary contrastive formulation
 - Improve efficiency and performance, especially at smaller batch sizes.

 **Data:** (image, text) pairs from web crawls.
-As a result, off-diagonal negatives are an assumption, not a verified annotation thus a negative label can be semantically wrong since this is imperfect and noisy, which is acknowledged in the paper.
+As a result, off-diagonal negatives are an assumption, not a verified annotation thus a negative label can be semantically wrong since this is imperfect and noisy.

 ## SigLIP Structure